Agnibha-31/IoT-based-Smart-Adaptive-Street-Lighting-System/README.md

 ## 👀 Project at a Glance

 Traditional street lights often operate at fixed brightness even when roads are empty or sufficient daylight is available.
-This prototype demonstrates a more responsive approach: each model-road zone changes brightness according to nearby object presence, light conditions, and a local humidity-based visibility profile.
+This prototype demonstrates a more responsive approach: each model-road zone changes brightness according to nearby object presence, light conditions, and fog-based visibility profile.

 ### What the system demonstrates